astuyve/astuyve.github.io/_posts/2023-07-13-understanding-proactive-initialization.md

 This means that even with steady-state throughput, Lambda will need to rotate function sandboxes for users over the course of hours or days.
 AWS does not publish minimum or maximum lease durations for a function sandbox, although in practice I've observed ~7 minutes on the low side and several hours on the high side.

 The service also needs to run efficiently, combining as many functions onto one machine as possible.
-In distributed systems parlace, this is known as `bin packing` (aka shoving as much stuff as possible into the same bucket).
+In distributed systems parlance, this is known as `bin packing` (aka shoving as much stuff as possible into the same bucket).

 The less time spent initializing functions which AWS *knows* will serve invocations, the better for everyone.